hackerman9375/geode-ios-launcher-custom-bundle-id/OLD-IOS-INSTALL.md

 ![](screenshots/install-trollstore.png)

 ## Installing the Jailbreak Tweak (optional)

+Follow [this guide](https://ios.cfw.guide/get-started/) to get started on jailbreaking your device.

 > [!WARNING]
 > Only follow this if you're jailbroken and have the TIPA version installed!